OWASP/Docker-Security/D03 - Network Segmentation and Firewalling.md

 ## How can I find out?

 First you should check whether any of the orchestration tool's management interfaces is exposed in the internet.
 Scan yourself from a random internet IP [3] to make sure this isn't the case.
+If your environment is volatile it also can't hurt to do regular scanning from the outside to make sure it never happens, or at least if it happens, you will get notified and can take immediate action.

 In the DMZ: If the network is segmented and not flat scanning will be quite a task.
 Network information is best to request beforehand.
 If this is not possible you can also get an idea by logging into the host(s) and do an `ifconfig` / `ip a ls` and inspect the docker interfaces.
 Using docker commands you can also list the networks like `for n in $(docker network ls --format="{{.ID}}"); do docker inspect $n; done`.